Jill Swarbrick Banks

 B.A.
 Baccalaureate degree fine art painting

-Kunst Academie 'Minerva'.
+(ART ACADEMY) Kunst Academie 'Minerva'.

 Ged.Zuiderdiep te Groningen.